mjt-books/python-book/chapters/chapter-7.md

 - **Keep logits and losses in FP32:**
   - Cast back from FP16/BF16 to FP32 before computing cross-entropy or similar losses.
+  - This reduces the risk of underflow in probabilities and improves stability of gradients.

 - **In quantization:**
   - Consider leaving especially sensitive layers in higher precision (e.g., keep first/last layers FP16/FP32 while quantizing the middle).
+  - Some toolchains support per-op precision decisions; take advantage of that instead of blindly quantizing the entire graph.

+### Pitfall 4: Interaction with optimization and regularization

+Precision issues often show up only in combination with other training choices:

+- Very aggressive learning rates or schedules.
+- Optimizers with complex internal state (e.g., Adam variants).
+- Strong regularization or normalization that already pushes values close to numeric limits.

+Things to consider:

+- **Learning rate:** low precision tends to prefer slightly more conservative LR schedules.
+If your FP32 run is already “right on the edge,” FP16 may tip it over.
+- **Optimizer state:** keep optimizer state (e.g., Adam moments) in FP32 even if activations and some weights are lower precision.
+- **Regularization:** when debugging, temporarily disable or weaken regularizers (dropout, weight decay) to see if they interact badly with reduced precision.

 ### Debugging strategies